Happy scripting

 Requires: Perl, CLI.pm.

 This script intercepts list message before they are delivered to subscribers.
-It creates individual messages, one for each recipient, and introduce little modifications to it: it can add a X-ListMember header, replace the To: field value with the real recipient address, or replace any instance of %RCPT% in the message with the real recipient address.
+It creates individual messages, one for each recipient, and introduces little modifications to it: such as it can add a X-ListMember header, replace the To: field value with the real recipient address, or replace any instance of %RCPT% in the message with the real recipient address.

 This may be used if you want your users to know from which address they subscribed to the list.
 This will help them unsubscribe or modify their subscription.